tobypatterson/devdataprod/index.md

 ## The Applicataion

 We can estimate electrical costs by examining historical usage data.
-Provided a month and expected utility costs, we can provide people estimates on what they can expect for utility costs for the coming year.
+Provided a month and expected utility costs, we can provide people estimates on what they can expect for utility costs.

-Benefits:

 * Provides users an graphical understanding of the electrical usage trends.
 * Assists in identifying high or unusual usage patterns where better usage or efficiency can save people money.